-Neck dissection is surgery to remove the lymph nodes in the neck.
+Neck dissection is surgery to examine and remove the lymph nodes in the neck.

 Why the Procedure is Performed